MauroAbidalCarrer/diary_and_notes/objectives.md

 - kaggle
     - Child Mind Institute 2025 competition
         - model:
-            - Use different branches for each thm sensor (we can probably use groups in the alexnets intead of using multiple alex nets).
         - preprocessing:
         - training:
             -  Switch back to one cycle lr scheduler